-"Unintentionally" happens to Ember when she's taken hostage by Draco in the original Shadowchasers.
-(Draco uses magic to bind her to a genie-style lamp that forces her to obey him.
-To top it all off, the lamp changes her clothing to a revealing harem girl's outfit.
-(When confronted by her allies, he insists that he used the lamp because he didn't want to resort to tying her up, and did not know the lamp would change her clothes.)
+- "Unintentionally" happens to Ember when she's taken hostage by Draco in the original fanfiction.
+Draco uses magic to bind her to a genie-style lamp that forces her to obey him.
+The trope comes into play when the lamp changes her clothing to a revealing harem girl's outfit.
+When confronted by her allies, he insists that he used the lamp because he didn't want to resort to tying her up, and did not know the lamp would change her clothes.
 Jinx even makes a snide remark that she'd rather be tied up than wear something like that.

-In Shadowchasers Risen Nemesis, however, Volk does the same thing when he has Mira kidnapped (to silence her when she tries to talk to the heroes) with a similar lamp (claiming he got it on the internet).
+- In Shadowchasers Risen Nemesis, however, Volk does the same thing when he has Mira kidnapped with a similar lamp.
 He doesn't pretend he was ignorant of its complete powers.
-(Volk is far more malicious than Draco was.)

 Films — Animation